Looks at how to configure Celery to handle long-running tasks in a Flask app.

 Task queues manage background work asynchronously outside of a user request.
 With regard to web development, they are used to process tasks outside the typical request/response cycle.
 They are quite popular in microservice architectures for inter-microservice communication.
 Celery and RQ are the two most popular Python-based task queues.

-The tutorials and articles on TestDriven focus on setting up and configuring task queues to work with Docker and various Python web Frameworks like Django and Flask.
+The tutorials and articles on TestDriven.io focus on setting up and configuring task queues to work with Docker and various Python web Frameworks like Django, Flask, and FastAPI.

 Making Celery work nicely with Django Database Transactions.